Whistle control your computer (Linux&Mac)

 Instructions for Linux (more or less distro-agnostic)

 It should be easier in Linux.
-You also need to download, configure
+You also need to download, configure, make and

 here.
 Then follow the steps from Mac